Create a Website Account - Manage notification subscriptions, save form progress and more.

 The Library accepts books and audiovisual items in new or very good condition to add to the collection or for the Friends of the Library to sell to support Library programs and resources.
 We generally accept items published within the last 5 to 10 years depending on condition.
 The following items are not accepted: Dictionaries, encyclopedias, reference books, textbooks, Reader’s Digest, or books in poor or unusable condition and out-of-date media formats (cassettes, VHS tapes.)
 The Library can accept monetary and in kind donations as long as they meet the needs and standards of the Library.
 See our Donations policy.
 The Friends of the Library may also accept donations on behalf of the Library and provide receipts to donors.
 Visit the Friends page or contact the Library for more information.

 Open positions at the Library are posted to the Job Opportunities page.
 Applications, application instructions, and other open City positions are available at the City jobs page.
 The Library also posts positions to relevant professional sites like PNLA.org and to print and online employment sources like the Spokesman-Review and Worksource Spokane.

 When a solicitor or peddler comes to your door, that person must be wearing a city-issued ID card.
 The ID card will include the city logo (in color) and a staff signature.

 If you do not see an ID card or if you are told that it's with the person's boss, please call City Hall at 509-755-6700 during business hours, or contact 911 after 5 p.m. and on weekends.

 Click here to view currently licensed solicitors.

-You can request a police report using the link options provided here.
+You can request a copy of a police report by clicking the link below.

 We do not issue Concealed weapons permits at the Liberty Lake Police Department.
 The Spokane Police Department handles the Concealed Weapons permit process for Spokane County residents and out of state applicants.
 You can fill out the application and start the process online at this link: https://spokanepdwa.permitium.com/ccw/start.